simeononsecurity/simeononsecurity.ch/content/articles/decoding-network-designs_-types-and-topologies-explained/index.en.md

 Decoding Network Designs: Types and Topologies Explained
 ========================================================

 In the world of networking, understanding different types of network designs and topologies is crucial for creating efficient and reliable networks.
 Network designs refer to the overall structure and layout of a network, while network topologies define the arrangement of network devices and connections.
-This article will dig into the various types of network designs and explore different network topologies, providing key takeaways to help you better comprehend and implement network designs in your own projects.
+This article will dig into the various types of network designs and explore different network topologies, providing main points to help you better comprehend and implement network designs in your own projects.

-### Key Takeaways
+### main points

 * Hierarchical design is a common network design approach that involves dividing a network into multiple layers or tiers.
 * Mesh design provides high redundancy and fault tolerance by connecting each network device directly to every other device.